 NCCD provided the following summary of preliminary findings to The Center in March 2018:

 While some of the successes reflect work that had started before the grants from The Center, the NCCD evaluation team found that support through the Organizing for a Healthy Justice System initiative has helped the coalition partners accelerate the work, deepen their ability to develop youth leaders, and strengthen organizational and community capacity and power for advocacy, including conducting base-building activities to grow local networks of allies and champions, deepening engagement with system-impacted youth and their families, and engaging in peer-to-peer opportunities to share, collaborate and learn.

-Sierra Health Foundation launched the Positive Youth Justice Initiative (PYJI) in 2012 with the goal of improving the lives of young people involved with the juvenile justice system, with an initial focus on crossover youth – young people who have experienced documented neglect, abuse and/or trauma, have a history in the child welfare and foster care system, and who currently are engaged in the juvenile justice system.
-The initiative is supporting California counties in designing and implementing a series of systems reforms through an integrated model that invests in youth, treats trauma, provides wraparound service delivery and strengthens local infrastructure.
+Sierra Health Foundation launched the Positive Youth Justice Initiative (PYJI) in 2012 with the goal of improving the lives of young people involved with the juvenile justice system.
+From 2013 to 2016, managed by The Center at Sierra Health Foundation, the initiative supported public systems in California counties in designing and implementing a series of reforms through an integrated model that invests in youth, treats trauma, provides wraparound service delivery and strengthens local infrastructure.